daotrungkien/mysql-modern-cpp/README.md

 ## Installation:
 - C++11 required
+- Download MySQL Connector/C if you did not: https://dev.mysql.com/downloads/connector/c/
-- `#include <modern_cpp_mysql.h>` whereever you want to use - Note that this is the ONLY step to do, nothing else needed!
+- `#include <modern_cpp_mysql.h>` whereever you want to use - Note that this is the ONLY step to do with your projects, nothing else!
-- No .cpp, no complied library, no binary needed
+- No .cpp, no compiled library, no binary needed

 ## Credits:
 - `std::experimental::optional` is done by @github/akrzemi1: https://github.com/akrzemi1/Optional